 - Before hanging your painting, ensure your wall is clean and free of dust or dirt.

 - Use picture hooks that have been designed for use with heavy paintings.

 - Use a hanging wire instead of nails or screws to hang the painting.
 Ensure that you attach the wire correctly and securely to prevent it from slipping off its hooks.

-- Add several layers of fixative to your pastel painting so that it’s less likely for dust particles to ruin it.
+- Add several fixative layers to your pastel painting so that dust particles are less likely to ruin it.

 - Matt the painting so the pastel will not rub on the frame’s glass.
 Use acid-free masking tape to matt the painting.

 - Use a UV glass frame to protect the painting from ultraviolet light.

 Using fixatives made for chalk paintings is suitable only, as other fixatives can damage the painting.

 - Isopropyl alcohol

 Only use high-quality fixatives for your pastel art.

 Final Thoughts On How To Seal Chalk Pastels

 Achieving the right level of protection for your pastel painting will help it last longer.
 You can avoid smudging and other damages by following simple tips like hanging without nails or screws, using only high-quality fixatives made specifically for chalk paintings, and adding several layers of fixative to keep dust at bay.